martinktay/retail-promo-uplift-dashboard/README.md

 **The Human Story**: This discovery completely upended my assumptions about customer value.
 I realized that lapsed customers aren't "lost"—they're **sleeping giants**.
 These are people who once loved your brand enough to make purchases, but life got in the way.
 Maybe they got busy, maybe they tried a competitor, maybe they just forgot about you.

-**The Psychology**: When you reach out to a lapsed customer with a thoughtful, personalized message, you're not just selling—you're **rekindling a relationship**.
+**The Psychology**: When you reach out to a lapsed customer with a thoughtful, personalised message, you're not just selling—you're **rekindling a relationship**.
 It's like reaching out to an old friend.
 The response isn't just about the discount; it's about feeling valued and remembered.

 **The Business Impact**: This insight alone could transform a company's marketing strategy.
 Instead of spending millions on acquiring new customers, you could invest in re-engaging existing ones at a fraction of the cost.